react-boilerplate/react-boilerplate/docs/general/README.md

 ServiceWorker and a fallback to AppCache, so this feature even works on older browsers!

+> For better performance you can switch to [cache-first](https://github.com/NekR/offline-plugin/blob/master/docs/options.md#responsestrategy-cache-first--network-first) strategy.
+> You can also force update the SW/AppCache by following the [instructions](https://github.com/NekR/offline-plugin/blob/master/docs/updates.md), which will avoid delayed updating problems for the new deployments

 > All your files are included automatically.
 No manual intervention needed
 > thanks to Webpack's [`offline-plugin`](https://github.com/NekR/offline-plugin)